wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.28 (05-07-2014) =
+* Improvement - We have improved the social login and registration options.
+Also, we have updated Light OpenID library.
+The new method we're implementing will save a lot of server resources.

 = 1.0.27 (05-05-2014) =
 * Bug Fix - Social icons in profile and directory issue has been sorted out.
 Please update